pkErbynn/angular-unit-testing/README.md

 ## Running unit tests with code coverage

 Run `ng test --code-coverage` to know which parts of the code is covered with test.

+> NB: Project might have test running Karma issues but the concept is clear